mjrskiles/button-gate/docs/planning/feature-designs/FDP-001-app-init.md

-# FDP-001: Application Bootloader
+# FDP-001: Application Initialization

 ## Status

-Proposed
+Implemented

+> **Note**: This feature was originally designed as "bootloader" but renamed to "app_init"
+> for clarity.
+The term "bootloader" in embedded systems typically refers to code that
+> can reprogram the device (like Micronucleus or Optiboot).
+This module is application
+> initialization code - it handles settings loading and factory reset but cannot
+> reprogram the device.

 ## Summary

-Replace the current `startup` module with a comprehensive `bootloader` module that handles factory reset detection, EEPROM settings validation, and graceful degradation on errors.
+Replace the current `startup` module with a comprehensive `app_init` module that handles factory reset detection, EEPROM settings validation, and graceful degradation on errors.
 This provides a robust initialization sequence suitable for a reference open-source project.

 ## Motivation

 The current startup sequence (`startup.c`) only flashes LEDs as a visual test.
-For Rev2 with persistent EEPROM settings, we need a proper bootloader that:
+For Rev2 with persistent EEPROM settings, we need proper initialization that:

 1. **Factory Reset**: Allows users to reset to defaults without reprogramming
 2. **Settings Validation**: Ensures corrupted EEPROM doesn't cause undefined behavior
 3. **Graceful Degradation**: Falls back to safe defaults rather than failing silently
 4. **Educational Value**: Demonstrates embedded best practices for newcomers

-Additionally, renaming `startup` to `bootloader` better communicates the module's purpose to less experienced users.

 ## Detailed Design